Prince of Wales Bridge: Funding and ownership

-Closures
+Complete closures

-On 6 February 2009, the bridge was closed due to bad weather for the first time since its opening, after a number of vehicles were hit by falling ice.
+On 6 February 2009, the bridge was closed completely due to bad weather for the first time since its opening, after a number of vehicles were hit by falling ice.
 Bad weather, and again falling ice, repeated this in December 2009.
 Temporary speed limits are put in place due to high winds or thick fog, with drivers informed by the electronic signs.
-Because of the more advanced aerodynamic design of the later bridge, the Second Crossing is far less prone to such restrictions caused by crosswinds than the first Severn Bridge.
+Because of the more advanced aerodynamic design of the later bridge, the Second Crossing is far less concerned to such restrictions caused by crosswinds than the first Severn Bridge.

-On 18 February 2022, both the Prince of Wales Bridge and the Severn Bridge were closed during Storm Eunice, due to high winds.
+On 18 February 2022, both the Prince of Wales Bridge and the Severn Bridge were closed completely during Storm Eunice, due to high winds.
 It was the first time that the Prince of Wales Bridge had been closed because of winds.

-On 7 December 2024, both the Prince of Wales Bridge and the Severn Bridge were closed due to high winds from Storm Darragh.
+On 7 December 2024, both the Prince of Wales Bridge and the Severn Bridge were closed completely again due to high winds from Storm Darragh.

-Renaming

-On 5 April 2018, the Secretary of State for Wales, Alun Cairns, announced that the crossing would be renamed as the Prince of Wales Bridge at a ceremony later in the year.
-He said that the renaming would be "a fitting tribute to His Royal Highness in a year that sees him mark 60 years as The Prince of Wales and decades of continued, dedicated service to our nation".

-An online petition, heavily shared via social media, against the renaming had received more than 30,000 signatures by 8 April.
-Some politicians criticised the proposed renaming and the lack of public consultation on it, but it was confirmed that the First Minister of Wales, Carwyn Jones, had raised no objection to the proposal.
-The bridge was formally renamed on 2 July 2018 where a plaque was unveiled by the Prince and the Duchess of Cornwall, which was followed by a reception for local dignitaries and business leaders at the nearby Celtic Manor Resort.
-There was no prior press release or other official communication from either the UK or Welsh Governments.
-The total cost for renaming the bridge, including the installation of two above road signs (and associated staffing costs to close the carriageways with and traffic diverted via the M48) along with the ceremony was £216,513.39.